-Charities are rated based on:
+Charities are rated based on these independent metrics:

-Charity Intelligence's star ratings are also affected by our Impact Rating as outlined below.
+In addition, beginning in 2017, Charity Intelligence's star ratings are also affected by our Impact Rating as outlined below.

-Social Results Reporting (40% of Star Rating)
+Results Reporting (40% of Star Rating)

 Charities are rated based on the public reporting of their activities, outputs